 Next to the Casino Barrière Le Ruhl is the curved park - Promenade du Paillon.
 The Paillon Gardens was built over marshland and a small stream called Paillon, which empties into the sea below the Prom (there is a photo of this above).
 The first part of the park nearest the sea is called the Albert I Garden, after the Belgium king as a tribute to his courageous stand in WWI.

 The Centenary Monument faces the sea from the front of the park.
 See it beside left, and in the old photo below.

 In 1891, an elegant Moorish-style casino called la Jetée Promenade, was completed off the promenade opposite the west end of the park.
 It was inspired by the original Brighton Pier.
-It remained until the end of WWII when the Germans dismantled the structure.
+It remained until near the end of WWII when the Germans dismantled the structure.